top of page

 • Buyers typically pay 2%–5% of the purchase price

-• Sellers typically pay 6%–10%, including real estate commissions
+• Sellers typically pay 6%–10%, including, often times, real estate commissions

 Buyer Closing Costs in North Carolina